 Children need an opportunity to participate in recreational activities.
 With a week long camp there is so much learning going on in such a short amount of time that campers need a break to redirect their energy.
 This is an activity that most children enjoy and will cool them off during the hot summer months.

 What kinds of field trips do the campers go on?

 Campers participate in field trips related to their camp session theme.
 Field trip destinations are chosen for their educational value as well as being fun for the campers.
 Campers may participate in recreational field trips as well.
 Not all camps have accompanying field trips.

 Can my 13 year old work and be paid for it?

-No. Counselors must be 15 before they can be paid for working at the Science is Everywhere Camp and that is with a work permit and parental permission as well as two years volunteer service experience.
+No. Counselors must be 16 before they can be paid for working at the Science is Everywhere Camp.
+Paid counselors are also required to have parent permission as well as previous volunteer experience with our summer camp program.
+In addition counselors and volunteers must attend training.
 Youth are encouraged to volunteer for a week or two during the camp season to get a feel for the summer camp and working with children.
 To enter the Counselor-In-Training program, youth must be 14 years old.
 Please call 245-2137 ext.
-120 for more information about volunteer opportunities with Camp.
+122 for more information about volunteer opportunities with Camp.